fbe-work/rvt_model_services/README.md

     Path: X:\your_path_to_the_cloned_repo\rvt_model_services\commands\qc\rps_qc_model.py
-    restart Revit to check if the Button appears. click on it to see if the message window appears and gives you a few stats on the current model. if that works, let's repeat the above steps for the command "dwf_export".
+    restart Revit to check if the Button appears. click on it to see if the message window appears and gives you a few stats on the current model.

   * step 2: run a qc read out from cli<br> run process_model.py from command line: